 3. How to Configure the uTorrent Client Correctly

-uTorrent includes various security features, but it isn’t optimized for safety by default.
+uTorrent includes various security features but isn’t optimized for safety by default.
 After all, their focus is on making file sharing faster and easier.
-Security often slows things down, so it’s up to you to enable the right features.
+Security often slows things down, so enabling the right features is up to you.

-Important note: If you haven’t already installed uTorrent, make sure you download the installer from the official uTorrent website.
+Important note: If you haven’t already installed uTorrent, download the installer from the official uTorrent website.
 It is the best way to ensure the installer is safe and doesn’t come with any malware attached.

 Some things to do to improve uTorrent safety include: